alantech/alanlang-docs/src/functions.md

   ...statements...
 }

-// This s a named function that does not return a value, so it has a return type of void fn functionName (firstArgument: argumentType, secondArgument: anotherType): void {
+// This is a named function that does not return a value, so it has a return type of void fn functionName (firstArgument: argumentType, secondArgument: anotherType): void {
   ...statements...
 }

-// If you have a named function with no return arguments but want to annotate the return type
+// If you have a named function with no arguments but want to annotate the return type
 // you must include empty parens when defining it fn functionName (): returnType {
   ... statements...